MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-enterprise-app.md

 ## Step 4: Detection rules

 The **Detection rules** step allows you to configure the rules to detect the presence of the app.
-You can choose to add multiple rules.
+Enterprise App Management automatically prefills this information.

 The **Detection rules** step provides the following options: